{question}

 Warning: these instructions will force

-to crash!
+memsqld to crash!
 Confirm there is enough disk space available to accommodate the creation of the core file.
-The core file on disk can be approximately up to the size of theTotal_server_memory
+The core file on disk can be approximately up to the size of theTotal_server_memory of the memsql node.
+1) The

-process to core dump, for example (using the example parent PID from Step 1) of the last section of this guide)- ubuntu@kafka:~$ sudo kill -ABRT 2363703
+-ABRTkill signal is used to force a memsqld process to core dump, for example (using the example parent PID from Step 1) of the last section of this guide)- ubuntu@kafka:~$ sudo kill -ABRT 23637032) Using the

 ubuntu@kafka:/tmp$ cat /proc/sys/kernel/core_pattern /tmp/core-%e-%s-%u-%g-%p-%t ubuntu@kafka:/tmp$ ls | grep core core-memsqld-6-113-119-2363703-1692124203